snonux/foo.zone/gemfeed/2025-07-22-task-samurai.md

 As a side note, I was trying out OpenAI Codex because I regularly run out of Claude Code CLI (another agentic coding tool I am trying out currently) credits (it still happens!), but Codex was still available to me.
 So, I seized the opportunity to push agentic coding a bit more.

+I didn't really love the web UI you have to use for Codex, as I usually live in the terminal.
+But this is all I have for Codex for now, and I thought I'd give it a try regardless.
+The web UI is simple and pretty straightforward.
+There's also a Codex CLI one could use directly in the terminal, but I didn't get it working.
+I will try again soon.

+For every task given to Codex, it spins up its own container.
+From there, you can drill down and watch what it is doing.
+At the end, the result (in the form of a code diff) will be presented.
+From there, you can make suggestions about what else to change in the codebase.
+Once satisfied, you can ask Codex to create a GitHub PR; from there, you can merge it and then pull it to your local laptop or workstation to test the changes again.
+I found myself looping a lot around the Codex UI, GitHub PRs, and local checkouts.

 ### How it went down

 Task Samurai's codebase came together quickly: the entire Git history spans from June 19 to 22, 2025, culminating in 179 commits.
 Here are the broad strokes: